vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 block height on begin block, XXXXXX, is too high, the height of the last processed block is XXXXXX
 ```

-This indicates that the core node is out of sync with the data node it is connected to.
+This indicates that the core node block height is ahead of the data node it is connected to.

 There are a number of ways this can happen: